Back to blog

 Efficient business management in today’s competitive environment calls for high-speed public data gathering.
 You have to access thousands or even millions of pages and do it fast since you want to save as much time as possible to act on this data.
 But what might prevent you from fetching public information at speed?
 And how can you make scraping fast?

 Read this article where we discuss a few useful ways of making public data collection faster as well as provide sample codes that you can implement in your scraping activities.
+For your convenience, we also prepared this tutorial in a video format:

 What slows down web scraping